SuperRookiee/Milky-Way/README.md

 ## Demo
-You can check out the demo site at [https://milkyway-bfac7.web.app](https://milkyway-bfac7.web.app/)
+You can check out the demo site at [https://milkyway-bfac7.web.app](https://milkyway-bfac7.web.app/) (2025.01 : Unable to host due to firebase cost policy change issue)

 ## References
 This project was created with reference to the Git project at [burakorkmez/instagram-clone](https://github.com/burakorkmez/instagram-clone)